 top of page

 With the passing of the Fall Equinox, the daylight will inevitably be getting shorter and shorter.
-If you're waiting for the weekend to get enough daylight to ride, hopefully, and now skipping your mid-week rides because of the dark, night riding might be worth giving a try!
+If you're waiting for the weekend to get enough daylight to ride, hopefully, and now skipping your mid-week rides because of the dark, night riding might be worth trying!

-Night riding not only will extend your season but also provides some benefits that riding in the daylight won't:
+Night riding not only extends your season but also provides some benefits that riding in the daylight won't:

-✨Better trail scanning - with a helmet-mounted light, you have to physically move and turn your head to look where you want to go to.
+✨Better trail scanning: With a helmet-mounted light, you have to physically move and turn your head to look where you want to go.

 ✨More Focus - A narrower field of vision means you'll focus better on the areas you need to.

-✨Relaxed & Mobile - You'll quickly learn how important it is to stay relaxed and mobile on the bike so you can react more rapidly and easily to the terrain.
+✨Relaxed & Mobile - You'll quickly learn how important it is to stay relaxed and mobile on the bike to react more rapidly and easily to the terrain.

 ✨Head game - climbs or other mental hurdles seem much smaller and less significant because you can't see beyond your light's beam.